the triumph of imperfect humanity and film art

 The resemblance of Stark’s first grey Iron Man suit to the Stay Puft Marshmallow Man seen at the end of the twilit and allegorical Reitman sr. film, GHOSTBUSTERS (1984), reaffirmed the implicit Reitman addressing intent of the film.
 In addition, the appearance of irritatingly persistent VANITY FAIR reporter Christine Everhart-played by Leslie Bibb-also affirmed the implicit Reitman satirizing intent of the film, for she recalled the equally persistent and irritating reporter Heather Holloway in THANK YOU FOR SMOKING.
-Stark’s helpful human assistant, Pepper Potts-her name reminding us that Pepper Pot was one of the types of soup featured in the first group of 32 Campbell Soup cans painted by Warhol that appeared in a July 9, 1962 gallery show in Los Angeles a year before the arrival of Iron Man in an implicit affirmation of Stark’s link to Warhol, and played by Gwyneth Paltrow-and equally helpful digital assistant, Jarvis-voiced by Paul Bettany-reaffirmed Stark’s implicit link to the Toronto linked Reitman, for Potts resembled and was implicitly linked to Cody, while the name of Jarvis evoked Jarvis Street in Toronto.
+Stark’s helpful human assistant, Virginia ‘Pepper’ Potts-played by Gwyneth Paltrow-and equally helpful digital assistant, Jarvis-voiced by Paul Bettany-reaffirmed Stark’s implicit link to the Toronto linked Reitman, for Potts resembled and was implicitly linked to Cody, while the name of Jarvis evoked Jarvis Street in Toronto.
+Significantly, the name of Potts also reminded us that Pepper Pot was one of the 32 types of soup featured in the first group of Campbell Soup cans painted by Warhol that appeared in July 9, 1962 at a gallery show in Los Angeles a year before the arrival of Iron Man in an implicit affirmation of Stark’s link to Warhol.
+Last but not least, the fact that Favreau played Stark’s long suffering bodyguard/driver Harold ‘Happy’ Hogan implicitly affirmed that a film artist was being addressed in the film.